-Foster care is when a child lives with a different family who aims to provide them with the care and support they need by offering a safe, secure and nurturing home.
+Foster care is when a child lives with a different family who aims to provide them with the care and support by offering a safe, secure and nurturing home.

-Fostering can be short-term, ranging from a few days to a few months, or it can be longer, from months to several years, or become a permanent arrangement.
-While the initial goal is often for children to return home, some children will need care until they turn 18 years or beyond.
+There are many foster care placement types.
+Fostering can be short-term, ranging from a few days to a few months, or it can be longer, from months to several years, or even become a permanent arrangement.
+While the initial goal is often for the foster child to return home, some children will need care until they turn 18 years or beyond.

 Why do children need fostering?

 If you choose to become a foster carer, you will need to help the child you care for overcome difficulties from their past.
 We believe in a team approach to fostering, so you will never feel alone.
-We work with all our foster carers and local departments to provide care that makes a real difference.
+We work with all our foster carers and local departments to provide care, training and an allowance in order to make a real difference.
 Working with foster carers from diverse backgrounds also helps us meet the individual needs of these children.